In this short article we will show how you can get an impressive 3D parallax effect on a regular 2D image using exclusively PowerPoint tools.

-Imagine that in front of the audience the usual 2D image on your slide suddenly gains depth and movement.
-No one will remain indifferent, right?
+Imagine a usual 2D image on your slide suddenly takes depth and movement.
+None of the audience will remain indifferent, right?

 If you want to apply this technique